roxannekyr/Top-Down-Budget-Forecasting-ML-Model/README.md

-<h1>Top Level Demand Planning Forecasting ML Model</h1>
+<h1>Aggregated Volume Forecasting ML Model</h1>

 <h2>Description</h2>

-This project implements a robust Time Series Top Level Demand Planning Forecastingpipeline using Machine Learning (Random Forest Regressor) to predict future total demand volumes (not at skus level but at a total aggregation monthly level).
+Developed a Time Series Forecasting pipeline using a Random Forest Regressor to predict aggregated monthly demand.
+The model focuses on high-level volume trends to support strategic S&OP planning, reducing signal noise found at granular SKU levels.

 Unlike standard statistical models (ARIMA/ETS), this engine treats forecasting as a supervised regression problem, utilizing advanced feature engineering (Lags, Rolling Windows, Seasonality) to capture complex patterns in sales data.
 It employs a Recursive Multi-Step Forecasting strategy to predict 6 months into the future.